spacetelescope/synphot_refactor/docs/synphot/formulae.rst

 Bandpass RMS Band Width (IRAF)
 ------------------------------

-For a bandpass, :meth:`~synphot.SpectralElement.photbw` implements the equivalent for ``bandw`` from IRAF SYNPHOT ``bandpar`` task, where :math:`\bar{\lambda}` is :ref:`synphot-formula-barlam`.
+For a bandpass, :meth:`~synphot.spectrum.SpectralElement.photbw` implements the equivalent for ``bandw`` from IRAF SYNPHOT ``bandpar`` task, where :math:`\bar{\lambda}` is :ref:`synphot-formula-barlam`.
 This is not the same as :ref:`synphot-formula-rmswidth`.